 Fluoride is a naturally occurring mineral that is always present, to a small degree, in water, but many cities and companies also add fluoride to the water supply.
 Years of research have proven that drinking fluoridated water can reduce your risk of cavities by 20 to 40 percent.

-Fluoride helps fortify enamel in a few ways.
+Fluoride helps to strengthen enamel in a few ways.
 First, when fluoride in the water makes contact with your teeth, some of it is incorporated into the surface of your teeth.
 This makes them less vulnerable to decay.

 Next, after your body ingests the fluoride, it will be present in your saliva, which is always in contact with enamel.
 Thus, you are giving the fluoride a second chance to absorb into the enamel, and make your teeth more decay-resistant.